-5.2.1 Overview of Glulam Timber Bridges
+3.2.1 Overview of Glulam Timber Bridges

-Glulam timber bridges (Figure 5.16) are constructed of glulam members manufactured from lumber laminations that are bonded together on their wide faces with waterproof structural adhesives.
+Glulam timber bridges (Fig. 3.16) are constructed of glulam members manufactured from lumber laminations bonded together on their wide faces with waterproof structural adhesives.
 According to Ritter (1990), glulam is the most common material used for the fabrication of timber bridges because glulam members can be manufactured to any size and shape.
 In general, the span length of glulam bridges ranges from 20 to 80 ft, but construction of longer bridges with span lengths of 140 ft or longer is possible (Ritter, 1990).
-Important design and construction considerations such as design method, wearing surfaces, railing systems, and abutments are discussed in the following sections.
+Important design and construction considerations, such as design method, wearing surfaces, railing systems, and abutments, are discussed in the following sections.

-Figure 5.16: Glulam Timber Bridge in Buchanan County, Iowa
+Figure 3.16 Glulam Timber Bridge in Buchanan County, Iowa

-Wood is a renewable material that is readily available in South Dakota.
+Wood is a renewable material readily available in South Dakota.
 Ritter (1990) states that glulam timber bridges are very economical, light-weight, easy to fabricate, and environmentally friendly.
 Construction of glulam timber bridges is relatively simple and usually can be done without highly skilled labor.
 Since they can be fabricated off-site and installed in place in a short period of time, glulam bridges are suitable for accelerated bridge construction (ABC) and can be installed in most weather conditions.

 Glulam timber bridges are not very common; therefore, data on the long-term performance of such bridges is scarce.
-Timber bridges will deteriorate rapidly if exposed to moisture for a long duration; therefore, frequent inspection and retreating are needed.
-It is also highly recommended that timber bridges be inspected every two years and any wood that is exposed be retreated every six years (Ritter, 1990).
+Timber bridges will deteriorate rapidly if exposed to moisture for a long duration;

+therefore, frequent inspection and retreating are needed.
 Early detection of moisture is critical in extending the life of timber bridges (Ritter 1990).

-5.2.2 Types of Glulam Timber Bridges
+3.2.2 Types of Glulam Timber Bridges

-Two main types of glulam timber bridges have been used in the field: longitudinal glulam deck bridges (Figure 5.17a), and transverse glulam deck bridges (Figure 5.17b).
-The former type consists of glulam deck panels, typically 4 ft wide, spanning in the longitudinal direction of the bridge.
-These panels are held together by transverse stiffeners, which cannot be spaced more than 8 ft apart.
+Two main types of glulam timber bridges have been used in the field: longitudinal glulam deck bridges (Fig. 3.17a), and transverse glulam deck bridges (Fig. 3.17b).
+The former type consists of glulam deck panels, which are typically 4-ft wide, spanning in the longitudinal direction of the bridge.
+These panels are held together by transverse stiffeners, which cannot be spaced more than 8-ft apart.
 The longitudinal glulam deck bridges can only span up to 38 ft (Wacker and Smith, 2001).
 The latter type of glulam bridge consists of transverse glulam deck panels supported by stringers placed in the longitudinal direction of the bridge.
-The deck panels are typically 4 ft wide and the stringers are typically spaced at 4-ft intervals.
+The deck panels are typically 4-ft wide and the stringers are typically spaced at 4-ft intervals.
 These bridges typically span up to 80 ft.